patternss/vibe_bugs/README.md

     - the direction of the drill can be changed (keep the shape and size of the current indicator box )
         - use the same direction change system as with laser for example
     - add speed boost - 200% speed (create a graphical effect around the worm - maybe a blueish glow)
+    - hp boost item (looks like med-kit) - effect: greenish bubbles rising from the worm
     - add damage from dropping (increasing damage for drops that are over 50px (variable for this so it can be tested and changed))